-...is to learn nerve techniques to help your clients' balance and gait, so that they can resume more normal activities,
+...is in 12 weeks to learn nerve techniques to help your clients' balance and gait, so that they can resume more normal activities,

 and you can help more animals while building long-term client relationships.

-Learn easy techniques to stimulate the Wanderer to promote relaxation, increase appetite, and improve quality of life for your client.
-Improve the function of the Vagus nerve in conditions like geriatric onset laryngeal paralysis.
+Learn four simple techniques to stimulate the Wanderer to promote relaxation, increase appetite, and improve quality of life for your client.
+Improve the function of the Vagus nerve in conditions like geriatric onset laryngeal paralysis polyneuropathy.
 The effects range from very subtle to life-changing.

 Learn the pathologies you can most easily affect with nerve work.
 Deeper understanding of physiology will enhance your ability to apply the techniques and develop your own alternative strategies.

 Worried about massaging the back in cases like IVDD, spinal tumors, and other possible contraindications?
-Learn a few safer ways to relieve back pain and relax the tissues without using pressure.
+Learn a few safer ways to relieve back pain and relax the tissues without using pressure, including

 Neurology A&P Review